astroboy07/Food101_CNN/README.md

 ## Goal

 The aim of this project is to beat the accuracy of **77.4%** achieved by the [paper](https://arxiv.org/abs/1606.05675) where they trained the model for **2-3 days**.
-Bonus point will be given if we can reduce the training time significantly.
+Bonus point if we can reduce the training time significantly.

 ## How?